All guides

 The headline price you negotiated is rarely what you'll pay.
 Here's where surprise costs hide:

-• Labor markup on union halls β€” Some builders quote at their cost; others mark up 15–30%.
-Ask explicitly.
+• Labor markup on union halls β€” Some builders quote at their cost; others add a markup.
+Ask explicitly what the markup is and how it's calculated.

 • Drayage / material handling β€” Often passed through 'at cost' but with a handling fee on top.
 Get the fee in writing.